The stock market is afraid again. Here's what that means for your investments – KION546

 It’s been a wobbly week on Wall Street and CNN Business’ Fear and Greed Index is flashing “Fear.”

 The stock market is in a weird place.
-It has fallen in most of the trading sessions this month, and the Fear & Greed Index is sitting at 39: right in the middle of “fear” territory.
+It has fallen in most of the trading sessions this month.
+The S&P 500, which is the broadest measure of the US stock market, only has four higher closes this month, and one of those was more or less flat.
+Meanwhile, the Fear & Greed Index is sitting at 37, which signals fear.

-Friday might be yet another day of losses, as the three major indexes opened lower.
-Around mid-morning, the Dow was down 0.4%, or about 150 points, while the S&P 500 declined 0.6% and the Nasdaq Composite fell 0.7%.
+Friday might be yet another day of losses, as the three major indexes are in the red around midday: The Dow was trading down 0.4%, or about 140 points, while the S&P 500 declined 0.7% and the Nasdaq Composite fell 0.8%.

 Clearly investors are a bit rattled.
 Yet looking at the big picture, stocks are still near record highs.
-The S&P sat just a bit more than 1% below its all-time peak at Thursday’s close.
+The S&P 500 is just about 2% below its all-time peak.

 So what’s going on?